kits-ab/kits/content/blogg/2019-04-01-bankid-anyone.md

 ---
 type: post
-title: BankID - anyone?
+title: Security recommendations for implementing BankID
 authors:
   - michaeldubell
 ---
-# Security recommendations for implementing BankID - draft

-Michael Dubell

 # 0x00 - Introduction

 BankID is the leading identification solution in Sweden that allows companies and government agencies to authenticate individuals over the Internet.
 BankID offers an API which makes integration easy for companies.